 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The organization schedule, schedule of instructional time, and the reconciliation of the Annual Financial and Budget report to the audited financial statements as required by the 2021-22 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The organization schedule, schedule of average daily attendance, schedule of instructional time, and the reconciliation of the Annual Financial and Budget report to the audited financial statements as required by the 2022-23 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The schedule of instructional time, and the reconciliation of the Annual Financial and Budget report to the audited financial statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of average daily attendance, schedule of instructional time, and the reconciliation of the Annual Financial and Budget report to the audited financial statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, schedule of instructional time, and the reconciliation of the Annual Financial and Budget report to the audited financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, schedule of average daily attendance, the schedule of instructional time, and the reconciliation of the Annual Financial and Budget report to the audited financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.